mechdampiitb/mechdampiitb.github.io/profile.md

                </div>
                <div class="flip-card-back">
                   <div class = "mentor-name-back">Bishop Prakash</div>
                   <p>I have been a part of UMIC, and currently I'm the mech subsystem head for the Aerove Team.
 Mechanical designing is one my major interests, other than that I enjoy coding simple problems in my free time.
-Also, I love reading about the "Cosmos", right from Space missions to the working of the universe itself.
-Apart from that I have taken TA-ship for CE102.</p>
+Also, I love reading about the "Cosmos", right from Space missions to the working of the universe itself.</p>
                   <a target="_blank" href="https://www.facebook.com/" >
                         <i class="fab fa-facebook-f flip-card-icon"></i>
                      </a>